 Schwarzenegger: [John McTiernan and I] were having a drink after shooting until three in the morning one night in New York, and he said, “What we’re really making here is E.T.”
 When I heard that, I had a sinking feeling that maybe the whole PG-13 thing was a mistake.
 Even though we had a kid costar in the movie, people might not buy me doing a family-friendly action film.

 O’Brien: I do remember that the deeper in we got, John looked more tired, more haggard.
 He was great with me — when we got something right he’d turn into a little kid and start jumping around — but there was one day when I got a sense of how under the gun he was.
 We’d built a New York skyline inside the studio and I was hanging from a gargoyle, wearing a harness.
 It was so tight that I literally couldn’t breathe, but I was too nervous to say anything and I passed out for a few seconds.
 People were cutting my clothes off and it got kind of scary.
-But I do remember McTiernan coming up afterwards and saying, “In situations like these, I don’t care what’s happening, you tell me and we’ll fix it.
+But I do remember McTiernan coming up afterward and saying, “In situations like these, I don’t care what’s happening, you tell me and we’ll fix it.
 Don’t be afraid.
 You haven’t done anything wrong, but we cannot afford to stop shooting.”

 McTiernan: The whole thing would have profited from a little more digestion.
 The movie, from the moment the studio said they wanted to do it until it was in the theaters, was nine-and-a-half months.
 Which was a month too short.
 In hindsight, we were arrogant, too.